apache/mxnet/docs/how_to/add_op_in_backend.md

 for the `quadratic` operator).
 - Line 4: `req` is a vector of `OpReqType` values.
 Each value defines the way of writing calculated values to the output tensors.
-Therefore, the number of `req`s must be same as the number of output tensors.
+Therefore, the number of `req`s must be the same as the number of output tensors.
 MXNet currently supports three types of `req` in frontend: `null`, `write`, and `add`.
 `null` means skipping calculating the corresponding output tensor, `write` means overwriting the values in the output tensor with the ones